jjmlovesgit/MS_Lisa/README.md

 * run this: npm install express
 * run this: npm install openai

-Input you OpenAI API key in the congig.json file to enable the LLM chat Input the API data related to Microsoft in the file avconf.json
+Input you OpenAI API key in the config.json file to enable the LLM chat Input the API data related to Microsoft in the file avconf.json
-Note:  Use the helper file (issue-relay-tokens.py) to get the onfo for avconf.json
+Note:  Use the helper file (issue-relay-tokens.py) to get the info for avconf.json
-* Run a test to ensure yor api is set correctly by checking ChatGPT:  Run test_openai.js
+* Run a test to ensure yor api is set correctly by checking ChatGPT:  Run test_openai.js and Run issue=relay-tokens.py
+* You want to get both these to run before moving on to more complex work
 * Got issues?
 Cut and paste to ChatGPT and ask for assistance

 ## Start the demo:
-* Open a session in your terminal in the folder with our code run this: node app.js
+* Open a session in your terminal in the folder where your code resides:  run this: node app.js
-* You should see this message - server started on port localhost:3005
+* You should see this message result in your window - server started on port localhost:3005
-* (open basic.html app) in the browser add localhost:3005
+* Go to your browser and open basic.html file in the browser add localhost:3005
-* (connect) press connect you should see the connection ready
-* (Enter Chat Text) press the start button to start streaming
+* Exercise the application as per the Videos:

 ## Final Thoughts
 * Be patient and enjoy the puzzle if things are not working right away -- stay with it you will get it!